slavko28/eam/README.md

 **EAM**

 Steps to launch
-1. Prepare .jar files in each service
+1. Prepare .jar files in each repo
 	`mvn pakage`
 2. Set your AWS credentials into docker-compose.yml here `aws_access_key` and here `aws_secret_key`